-Annual Implementation Check-Ins

-1 Fall 2023 Spring 2023 Summer 2023 Fall 2024 FLCs Were the sessions planned and held?
+Annual Implementation Check-Ins Fall 2023 Spring 2023 Summer 2023 Fall 2024 FLCs Were the sessions planned and held?
+Has LOA work been thoroughly connected to QEP outcomes?
 Were discipline communities formed and initiated?
-Has LOA work been thoroughly connected to QEP outcomes?
 Were the midterm and end-of-term surveys developed?
 Were they deployed?
 Were the results analyzed and implemented?
 Implementation of Annual Report into FLCs Summer Institute & Summit Are Summer 2023 QEP sessions planned?
 Who attended Summer Institute & Summit and what were the results & recommendations?
-Advising Have goals been set based on 22-23 advising data?
-Has Fall 23 Who's Next Data been collated and analyzed?
-Has Spring 23 Who's Next Data been collated and analyzed?
-Has advising implemented changes based on annual report and recommendations?
 Learning Support Have goals been set based on 22-23 Learning Support data?
 Has Fall 23 Who's Next Data been collated and analyzed?
 Has Spring 23 Who's Next Data been collated and analyzed?
 Has learning support implemented changes based on annual report and recommendations?

-The implementation of the QEP Assessment Plan will be a collaborative effort among the Director of Institutional Effectiveness, the College Provost and Vice President of Academic Affairs, the

-Assistant Vice President of Academic Affairs, the Chief Analytics Officer, the Director of Learning Assessment, the Assistant Director of Learning Assessment (to be hired Fall 2023), the Director of Institutional Evaluation, Academic Deans, Deans of Learning Support, Student Affairs Deans, gateway course faculty, and associated support staff.
+The implementation of the QEP Assessment Plan will be a collaborative effort among the Director of Institutional Effectiveness, the College Provost and Vice President of Academic Affairs, the Assistant Vice President of Academic Affairs, the Chief Analytics Officer, the Director of Learning Assessment, the Assistant Director of Learning Assessment (to be hired Fall 2023), the Director of Institutional Evaluation, Academic Deans, Deans of Learning Support, Student Affairs Deans, gateway course faculty, and associated support staff.
 As indicated in the project timeline, the Steering Committee will receive regular updates and ensure progress is being made and that assessment results are guiding the enhancement of project strategies.